Parent Category: Academics

-- At least 15 graduate semester hours in the proposed major field of study.
+- At least 15 graduate semester hours in the proposed concentration of study.

-- A pass (B or above) in a research writing course equivalent to GSEM 630.
+- A pass (B or above) in a research writing course equivalent to GSEM 630 Documentary Research Writing.

 - A copy of the MA-R Thesis or a defended equivalent project must be submitted.
 If this prerequisite is missing, the student may be accepted on provisional status while he/she prepares an 80+ page thesis equivalent.
 Registration for GSEM 611 (1-3 credits) is required.
 The Thesis equivalent will be submitted to an oral examination by two professors and the MA Program Director.
 The Thesis or its equivalent will be assessed according to AIIAS MA in Religion Thesis research standards.

 - MTh applicants must demonstrate proficiency in both Greek and Hebrew (Grammar and/or Reading) before entrance into the program, by a proficiency exam.
 Students whose major is OT or NT should demonstrate proficiency in both Hebrew and Greek Readings level (B, 83%).
 Students with other major should choose the language in which to demonstrate Reading proficiency (B, 83%) while the other will require Grammar proficiency (C, 73%).
 Applicants who do not fulfill this requirement may be admitted on provisional status and fulfill it by taking remedial course(s) concurrently with their MTh coursework, but not later than 50% of coursework.
 Students who fail to meet this deadline will not be further registered for regular course work until biblical language proficiency is met.